 Trim it Out

-More often than not, you’ll select a shade of white or off-white for the moldings, doors, and windows.
-If you’re feeling brave, consider the palest shade of color to coordinate with the walls.
-For a really striking look, try lighter walls and dark tones or bright color .
+If you want to keep it subtle, select a shade of white or off-white for moldings, doors and windows.
+If you want to experiment, consider the palest shades of colours to coordinate with the walls.

 Warm or Cool?

-Color is always more intense on the wall than it is on a tiny paint chip.
-When you find a chip you love, go a shade lighter, or a bit murkier, to keep the color from overwhelming your room.
+Colours are always more intense on the wall than they are on a tiny paint chip.
+When you find a chip you love, go a shade lighter to keep the colour from overwhelming your room.

-British paints stores have color matching machines.
-For example, if you've found a piece of fabric or a photo with the perfect color, they can match it.
+British Paints stores have colour matching machines.
+For instance, if you've a piece of fabric or a photo with the perfect colour, they can match it.
 The sample must usually be at least the size of a quarter.